Career-Nexus/Career-Nexus-Backend/documentation/templates/output.md

 # Lead Register<a name='lead_register'></a>

 This API collects and stores the data of corporate leads that provide their information.
 N.B: interested_services options include hr_solutions,corporate_training,L&D and organizational_development.
-Also valid options for package are basic,premium,inclusive.
 Also, leads are not allowed to register multiple times with the same email address.

 **Endpoint:**`/user/lead/register/`